|

 The five-star Shangri-la Hotel also has a superb location at Circular Quay.
 It’s near The Rocks and gets excellent reviews for its five-star service and wonderful harbour views.
 The nighttime views from the Blu Bar are amazing.

-Sydney CBD – Business & Shopping
+2. Best Places to stay in Sydney CBD – Business & Shopping

-Budget: Sydney Central YHA is located around 4 kilometres away from Sydney Harbour near Central station.
-It’s another good option for travellers on a budget.
-Central station is a transport hub for trains and buses.
+Budget: Sydney Central YHA is located around 4 kilometres away from Sydney Harbour near Central Station.
+It’s another good option for solo travellers, families and anyone on a budget.
+Central Station is a transport hub for trains and buses.
 It’s close to Chinatown where there’s a good selection of delicious Asian food.
-This is one of the least safe areas in Sydney so take care at night when you’re out.
-Catch a train, tram or bus from Central Station to Circular Quay and the Opera House.

 Mid Range: The Sydney Hotel QVB gets excellent reviews for its location near the historic Queen Victoria Building and the shopping arcade in the centre of Sydney next to Town Hall station.
 It’s a newer hotel and good value for money although the rooms are small.